Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 No, he chastised himself as he stepped outside.
 That kind of negativity was bad for his recovery, Mears had said.
 Some amount of bitterness was natural, but indulging it was self-sabotage.
 Gotta keep that mental attitude positive.

 That wasn’t *too* difficult though, when he found Marty and the boys waiting for him outside the Alien Quarter’s gates.
 If there was ever a sight to lift his spirits, it was them.
-And she had ice cream for him…
+And she had ice cream for him...

 He creaked, ached, shuffled and stumbled his way over like an old man, sat on the concrete bench next to her - and, God, being able to use normal-people furniture again! - accepted the ice cream, gave her a kiss.